pyjanitor-devs/pyjanitor/mkdocs/development/lazy_imports.md

 ## Which imports to lazily load

-Generally speaking, the the _external_ imports are the ones that when lazily loaded, will give the maximal gain in speed.
+Generally speaking, the _external_ imports are the ones that when lazily loaded, will give the maximal gain in speed.
 You can also opt to lazily load `pyjanitor` submodules, but we doubt they will give much advantage in speed.